JuliaSymbolics/Metatheory.jl/paper/paper.md

 Differently from the original Rust implementation of `egg`, which handles expressions defined as Rust strings and data structures, our system directly manipulates homoiconic Julia expressions, and can therefore fully leverage the Julia subtyping mechanism [@zappa2018julia], allowing programmers to build expressions containing not only symbols but all kinds of Julia values.
 This permits rewriting and analyses to be efficiently based on runtime data contained in expressions.
 Most importantly, users can -- and are encouraged to -- include type assertions in the left-hand side of rewriting rules in theories.

 One of the project goals of Metatheory.jl, beyond being easy to use and composable, is to be fast and efficient.
-Both the first-class pattern matching system and the generation of e-graph analyses from theories rely on RuntimeGeneratedFunctions.jl [@rgf], generating callable functions at runtime that efficiently bypass Julia's world age problem [@belyakova2020world] with the full performance of a standard Julia anonymous function.
+Both the first-class pattern matching system and the generation of e-graph analyses from theories rely on RuntimeGeneratedFunctions.jl [@rgf], generating callable functions at runtime that efficiently bypass Julia's world age problem (explained and formalized in @belyakova2020world) with the full performance of a standard Julia anonymous function.

 ## Analyses and Extraction